1 quart organic half 'n' half

 1. Preheat oven to 350 degrees Fahrenheit.

-2. Mix dry ingredients, including herbs.
+2. Mix dry ingredients including herbs.

 3. Add boiling water to dry ingredients and immediately mix well.
 Then add eggs and vinegar and mix into the dough without overmixing, usually no more than 1 minute with a Kitchen Aid countertop mixer.
 Do not over-mix.
 The dough should be thick and stiff like clay.

 4. Butter hands with grass-fed butter or coconut oil.
 Shape dough into rolls the size of slightly large golf balls.
-Place on greased baking sheet.
+Place on a greased baking sheet.
 If desired, dip into course sea salt or seeds of choice like sesame, poppy, or flax before baking.
 If making hamburger buns, flatten them into an appropriate shape.

 5. Bake for 50 to 60 minutes at 350 degrees Fahrenheit.
 To determine if they are done, pick one up and tap the bottom.
 It should sound hollow.